 This resulted in the formation of MAT Records.
 His customers would come and see him, tell him what they wanted, and he would build it and or record it.
 Patterns would emerge, and trends soon changed into product lines.

-Long-term friend and hi-fi amplifier designer Tony Emerson joined with Mat in the early 60’s, shortly after the name MATAMP (Mat and Tony amplifiers) was coined in 1964.
-As word got around Matamp would soon be working with such musical luminaries as Peter Green of Fleetwood Mac (who Mat joined on their US tour in the late 60’s) and recording early demos with the likes of Graham Gouldman who would go on to form 10cc.
+in the early 60s, long-term friend and hi-fi amplifier designer Tony Emerson collaborated with Mat to produce their first amplifiers, and the name MATAMP (Mat And Tony AMPlifiers) was coined in 1964.
+As word got around Matamp would soon be working with such musical luminaries as Peter Green of Fleetwood Mac (who Mat joined on their US tour in the late 60s) and recording early demos with the likes of Graham Gouldman who would go on to form 10cc.

 After Tony’s departure and development work with Fleetwood Mac, the company moved on to form a partnership with Cliff Cooper who owned a music shop called simply ‘Orange’.
-Cooper-Matthias LTD started producing Orange Matamp from the Huddersfield workshop.
+Cooper-Mathias Ltd started producing Orange Matamps in the Huddersfield workshop.
 The branding and the amplifiers were a success story, many leading artists from Paul Kossoff to Jimmy page went Orange, even the BBC joined in.
 In 1971, Orange Matamp outsold Marshall, and gave Cliff Cooper a taste of volume sales.
 However, Mat was not prepared to forego quality standards in favour of mass-production.
 Ultimately the partnership was dissolved and Orange amps moved away from the company that designed the originals.

 In 1991 Matamp was taken over by Jeff Lewis.
 Jeff has strived to maintain the heritage of Matamp, to continue to work to the same ethics as Mat and to constantly provide the highest level of service and customer support.

 The decision to relaunch the GT120 was made but a new name was needed.
-Together with Jeff’s partner Liz, the name Green Matamp was suggested in honour of Peter Green.
+After a discussion between Jeff and his partner Liz, the name Green Matamp was suggested in honour of Peter Green.
 Green Amps were born in 1992.

-The launch of Green Matamp inspired Cliff Cooper, who a the time was relaunching Orange with the help of Gibson, to contact Matamp to again produce Orange amplifiers.
+The launch of Green Matamp inspired Cliff Cooper, who at the time was relaunching Orange with the help of Gibson, to contact Matamp to again produce Orange amplifiers.
 This partnership lasted from 1994-99.

 Jeff has modernised the design and manufacturing processes without sacrificing the quality of the products.

-Matamp now sells to and support its customers across the globe.
+Matamp now sells to and supports its customers across the globe.